-Below we look at answering some of the most commonly asked questions about CDW insurance cover, CDW excess and what is covered.
+Below we look at answering some of the most commonly asked questions about CDW insurance policies including which items are covered and excluded.

 CDW insurance is a form of rental vehicle insurance cover which protects the hirer in the event of accidental damage to the rental vehicle.